strogo/ithaca/_posts/2010-05-23-upgrade-osx.md

 The HTTPD output is not necessary if you don't want to stream music over HTTP.
 I haven't bothered to set up a Launchd item so that MPD launches automatically on boot.
 I should, but I need to read up first on Launchd.
 For the moment, I just launch it manually when I want music.
 (There's a discussion on the MPD wiki [about setting up Launchd][launchd], but it's a bit brief.
 I want to read more about the whole process first.)

 __Edit__: I forgot about fonts.
 For monospace fonts, I really like Microsoft's [Consolas][consolas] and Ralph Levien's [Inconsolata][inconsolata].
 At the moment, I'm using David Zhou's straight apostrophe version of Inconsolata, [Inconsolata-dz][inconsolata-dz], which is worth looking at if you like Inconsolata itself.
-In order to get Microsoft's fonts on a Mac without installing Office or whatever, I use a modified version of Aristotole Pagaltzis's [vistafonts-installer][vistafonts] script.
+In order to get Microsoft's fonts on a Mac without installing Office or whatever, I use a modified version of Aristotle Pagaltzis's [vistafonts-installer][vistafonts] script.
 (This requires cabextract to work with the fonts, but you can get that from Homebrew.
 Pagaltzis's script is designed for a Linux environment, but it works well on OSX with only cosmetic changes.)

+__Edit 2__: Last one, I promise, but I forgot one other annoyance.
+Out of the box on a Mac, you will discover a number of folders in your `$HOME` directory which you cannot remove.
+If you try to delete 'Music' or 'Sites' or the like, you get told you can't do that.
+The message, as I recall, seems designed to make you think removing those folders will break your system - which is bullshit.
+In a nutshell, Apple uses ACLs to lock these directories down. ([ACLs][aclw] provide permissions for complex scenarios where POSIX permissions give out.)
+You can remove the ACLs, however, with `chmod -N`.
+Once you remove this extra layer of permissions, you can do as you like with your `$HOME` directory.
+(The fullest discussion I could find from Apple on ACLs is in their documentation for [file server administration][acls]. **Warning**: link goes directly to a pdf.)

 [fink]: http://www.finkproject.org/
 [macports]: http://www.macports.org/